 What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder.
 You covet and cannot obtain, so you fight and quarrel. – James 4:1-3

 It was not supposed to happen this way.
 I mean, he was only forty-two years old.
 He was not supposed to die.
 I mean, I was not done hating him.
 My life, up to that point, was one big joke wrapped in anger and he had the last laugh by playing one final trick on me.

 I remember his death like it was yesterday.
 It was that event that motivated me to say something I had never said before–something that had never occurred to me.

-In that moment, I snapped out of my angry stupor.
+At that moment, I snapped out of my angry stupor.
 That is when I realized I had held on to my anger too long.
-When you are angry with someone, you do not think about them dying.
+When you are mad at someone, you do not think about the individual dying.